-Priority Areas for Single Crop and Whole Farm Integrated Multi-Crop Research
+Priority Areas for Single Crop and Cross-cutting Crop Research

-For eligible crops, WGRF will invest in both single crop and whole farm integrated multi-crop research in the priority areas of variety development and production.
-Multi-crop research will address issues from an integrated crop and whole farm perspective, with emphasis on cross-commodity benefit.
-Outcomes are expected to have a positive impact on producers’ long-term sustainability (economic, environmental and social).
+For eligible crops, WGRF will invest in both single crop and cross-cutting crop research in the priority areas of variety development and production.

 - Variety Development e.g. genetics, breeding methods, pre-breeding, breeding, pest resistance development, breeding for crop quality, variety trialing;